marimontefusco/marimontefusco/README.md

 - ⚡ I’m studying web development and programming languages to become a Front-end Developer
 - ⚡ I’m currently learning React and Typescript by the RocketSeat Ignite Course
-- ⚡ And I'm also improving my HTML CSS JS Angular andJava/Spring codes!
+- ⚡ And I'm also improving my HTML CSS JS Angular and Java/Spring codes!
 - ⚡ Other things about myself: Fashion Design Degree, 3 cats, 1 dog, loooots and lots of plants!
 - ⚡ Feel free to contact me!